vsm/vsm-box/README.md

       (or changes to) one of the Edit-types;
     - `widthScale`: the VsmBox's `sizes.widthScale` (or its auto-calculated value) (as a String), if it is different from its zero-effect value of 1;
-    - `extra`: if not-empty, makes an extra subpanel appear, which shows the given text/HTML content; this subpanel appears after the term-info subpanel, and before the settings subpanel;
+    - `infoExtra1`: if not-empty, makes an extra subpanel appear, which shows the given text/HTML content; this subpanel appears after the term-info subpanel, and before the settings subpanel;
-    - `extra2`: similar; this subpanel can appear under the settings subpanel, still inside the top scroll-pane.
+    - `infoExtra2`: similar; this subpanel appears under the settings subpanel, still inside the top scroll-pane.
-    - `extra3`: similar; this subpanel can appear on top of the menu-items, outside of the scroll-pane.
+    - `menuExtra1`: similar; this subpanel appears on top of the menu-items, outside of the scroll-pane.
-    - `extra4`: similar; this subpanel can appear under the menu-items.
+    - `menuExtra2`: similar; this subpanel appears under the menu-items.

 `customPopup()` must return an Object like its argument `data.strs`.
 It may simply return the given `strs` object, after directly modifying just